pemsbypem/cnc-laser-rotor-and-3d-head/README.md

 # cnc-laser-rotor-and-3d-head
-# a 3 in one mmachines
+# a 3 in one machines
 # laser 1500mw
 # motor with rotary drill & cutting tools
 # hot nozzle 260° for 3D Print